wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/index.rst

 This central component can be installed as a single-node or multi-node cluster depending on the environment needs.
 Small Wazuh deployments, which do not require processing large amounts of data, can easily be handled by a single-node cluster.
 Multi-node clusters are recommended when there is a large number of monitored endpoints, when a large volume of data is anticipated, or when high availability is required.

-You can now choose an installation method and start installing the Elasticsearch.
+You can now choose an installation method and start installing Elasticsearch.

 - :ref:`Unattended installation <wazuh_indexer_unattended>`: Install this component by using a script that automates the installation process.